akuklev/HOCC/lin-types.md

 --------------------

 Invoking single-use algebraic effects can be seen as calls to the handlers being actors in the pool.
-Consider the following procedure
+Consider the following routine
 ```
 store(2)
 ...